Explore Options to Help Preserve Your Tooth

 • 4 canals with crown: $3,535 – $7,495

-• We provide a range of support options to help make treatment more manageable:
+• At our dental clinic, we provide several payment options to help make your treatment more manageable:

 • Preferred provider status with HBF Member Plus, BUPA Members First, and Medibank Members’ Choice, which may reduce your out-of-pocket expenses depending on your dental cover.

-• Flexible payment options available through SuperCare, which may allow early access to superannuation for essential dental procedures.
+• Flexible payment options are available through SuperCare, which allows early access to superannuation for essential dental care.
+We also accept the Child Dental Benefits Schedule, the Department of Veterans’ Affairs (DVA), and the Country Patients Dental Subsidy Scheme (CPDSS).

 • We accept Child Dental Benefits Schedule (CDBS), Department of Veterans’ Affairs (DVA), and Country Patients Dental Subsidy Scheme (CPDSS).

-After a full assessment, we’ll provide you with a detailed, personalised quote so there are no financial surprises.
-If you’re seeking root canal therapy in Bunbury, contact us today!
+After your assessment, we’ll provide a detailed quote outlining expected costs.
+If you’re seeking root canal therapy in Bunbury, you can contact our team to learn more or book a consultation.

-Yes, you may need a crown after root canal therapy to protect and strengthen the tooth that has been preserved.
+Whether a crown is needed after root canal therapy depends on the condition and location of your tooth.
+In some cases, a crown may be recommended to protect and strengthen the preserved tooth.
 After the procedure, the tooth may become brittle due to the removal of tissue during the cleaning and sealing process.
 A crown helps restore the tooth’s function, especially if it’s a back tooth used for chewing.
 Your dentist will assess your tooth and explain whether a crown is necessary based on its condition and location.

 We’ll take the time to walk you through all your options before completing your treatment.
 Not every tooth needs a crown, but we’ll advise if it’s the most suitable option to avoid future issues.
 If a crown is recommended, we’ll adjust it to fit comfortably and match the look of your surrounding teeth.
 You’ll receive clear, personalised advice about your tooth and treatment options before any decision is made.

 If a root canal isn’t suitable, your dentist may discuss other treatment options with you.
-These options will depend on your tooth’s condition and your overall dental health.
+These options will depend on the condition of your tooth and your overall dental health.

-Removable partial dentures can replace one or more missing teeth, supporting both appearance and function.
+• Partial Dentures: Removable partial dentures can replace one or more missing teeth, which can help restore appearance and function.

 The most suitable alternative will depend on your dental needs, so it’s recommended to discuss these options with your dentist.

-Root canal therapy may be suitable when the tooth can be safely preserved, depending on your dental assessment.
+Root canal therapy may be suitable when the tooth can be preserved, depending on your dental assessment.
 Keeping your natural tooth may help maintain your bite and reduce the risk of nearby teeth shifting.
 Root canal treatment aims to address infection and preserve the natural structure of the tooth, depending on its condition.
-For some patients, preserving the tooth may help maintain dental function and avoid more complex treatments in the future.
+For some patients, preserving the tooth may support normal dental function and reduce the likelihood of further treatment.

-However, there are times when extraction is the more appropriate option based on the tooth’s condition or infection severity.
+However, there are times when extraction is the more appropriate option, based on the tooth’s condition or the severity of the infection.
 If the tooth is badly damaged or can’t be restored, we’ll explain your options clearly.
 We may also discuss replacement options, such as dental implants or bridges, after extraction.
-Our priority is helping you make a confident choice that supports your oral health.
+Our priority is to provide clear information that supports informed decisions about your oral health.

 If you’re considering root canal therapy, you might wonder how long the results will actually last.
 This is one of the most common questions we hear from patients.
 Here’s what you need to know:

-Daily brushing, flossing, and regular dental check-ups help maintain the health of the treated tooth and surrounding areas.
-Inadequate hygiene may increase the risk of reinfection.
+Daily brushing, flossing, and regular checkups help maintain the health of the preserved tooth and surrounding areas.
+Poor hygiene can increase the risk of reinfection.

 Yes, root canal therapy can sometimes fail if bacteria remain or return to the inside of the tooth after treatment.
-This may happen due to complex root shapes, hidden canals, or delayed placement of the final crown.
+This may happen due to complex root shapes, hidden canals, or delayed placement of the final restoration.
 Reinfection can also occur if the tooth cracks or if the seal weakens over time.
-At our dental clinic in Bunbury, we carefully assess and explain these risks to you.
+At our dental clinic in Bunbury, we discuss these risks with you before treatment.

-We utilise advanced dental imaging technology to thoroughly assess the tooth and detect hidden canals or complex root structures.
-This helps us clean and seal the canals more precisely, reducing the risk of reinfection.
+We use dental imaging to assess the tooth and identify hidden canals or complex root structures.
+This helps us clean and seal the canals more precisely, assisting in the thorough cleaning and sealing of the canals.
 If discomfort returns, retreatment or further dental care may be required.
-Our Bunbury team will guide you through the entire process and help you feel confident in understanding your treatment choices.
+Our Bunbury dental practitioners will explain each step clearly and provide balanced information about treatment options.

 If you delay or avoid root canal treatment, the infection inside your tooth may continue to spread.
 This can lead to worsening pain, swelling, and possible damage to surrounding teeth or bones.
 In some cases, the tooth may die and eventually need to be removed.
 Dental infections, if not addressed, may spread, although serious complications are uncommon and depend on individual clinical assessment.

 Delaying treatment can increase the chance of requiring more complex dental procedures as the infection progresses.
-Early care can help preserve your natural tooth and avoid future complications.
-We’re here to help you make informed, confident decisions about your dental care.
+Seeking timely care may help preserve the affected tooth and support oral health.
+We provide clear information about your dental treatment.

-Yes, like any dental procedure, root canal therapy has some risks and side effects.
-Understanding the risks can help you feel more prepared and confident when discussing treatment with us.
+Yes, as with any dental procedure, root canal therapy has risks and side effects.
+Being aware of risks can help you prepare for discussions about your treatment options.
 Here are a few things for patients to consider before starting endodontic treatment in Bunbury:

 • Mild discomfort after treatment is common:

-Some tenderness or sensitivity following the procedure is expected.
-This is usually temporary and can often be managed with over-the-counter pain relief.
+It’s normal to feel some tenderness or sensitivity after the procedure.
+This is a temporary condition that can be managed with over-the-counter pain relief.

 • Swelling or inflammation may occur:

-The area around the treated tooth may occasionally swell for a short period.
-This is part of the natural healing process and typically resolves within a few days.
+Occasionally, the area around the preserved tooth can become swollen for a short time.
+This is part of the body’s natural healing response and usually subsides within a few days.

 • Infection can occasionally recur: